COVID-19 Vaccine Information

 Where can I get my child vaccinated?

-WashU/BJC has vaccination sites for the Moderna vaccine for children 4 and under.
+WashU/BJC has vaccination sites for children.
 Locations include the Children's Specialty Care Centers in both West County and South County.
-They continue to offer the Pfizer vaccine for children 5 and older.
 BJC COVID vaccines

-CVS vaccinates children 18 months and older at their MinuteClinics.
-They are administering Pfizer vaccine. cvs.com
+CVS vaccinates children 18 months and older at their MinuteClinics. cvs.com

 Information for other vaccination sites can be found at: vaccines.gov